 Housing and Homeownership

-DHCD provides a variety of resources and opportunities for residents, homeowners, and future homeowners in Baltimore City.
+DHCD provides a variety of resources and opportunities for homeowners and future homeowners in Baltimore City.

 DHCD also strategically acquires, manages, and disposes of real property to create housing, social and economic development for Baltimore's neighborhoods.

-Weatherization – Energy efficiency improvements that lower utility bills and make homes safer and more comfortable.
+Weatherization and Energy Efficiency – Energy efficiency improvements that lower utility bills and make homes safer and more comfortable.

 Lead Hazard Reduction – Lead remediation for the eligible owner- and tenant-occupied properties.
 Households must include a pregnant woman or a child under 6.

 Tax Sale Coordination and Prevention Services – Assists homeowners in avoiding tax sale and in understanding the tax sale process.